Jeremy Bowen: Career

-Given the chance to cover the 2003 invasion of Iraq from Baghdad, a city he knew well, he turned it down.
-Nonetheless, Bowen subsequently returned to the field in March 2003, as special correspondent, during which time he covered the death of Pope John Paul II.
+Bowen declined the chance to cover the 2003 invasion of Iraq from Baghdad.
+Nonetheless, he returned to the field in March 2003 as a special correspondent, during which time he covered the death of Pope John Paul II.

 He became the BBC's first Middle East Editor when the position was created in June 2005 after the 2004 Balen Report on the BBC's coverage of the Israeli-Palestinian conflict to provide a broader perspective on wider Middle East issues and to add context to the reporting of events on the ground.

-In 2005 he published the book Six Days: How the 1967 War Shaped the Middle East.
+In 2005, he published the book Six Days: How the 1967 War Shaped the Middle East.

 On 11 May 2008, Bowen and his camera operator again came under fire in Mount Lebanon.
 Nobody was injured and the incident was caught on camera.

-In April 2009, the Editorial Standards Committee of the BBC Trust published a report into three complaints, including one by the Committee for Accuracy in Middle East Reporting in America, brought against two news items involving Bowen.
-The complaints included 24 allegations of breaching BBC guidelines on accuracy and impartiality of which three were fully or partially upheld.
-The BBC Trust's censure was based on articles about Har Homa in the 1960s, how the Six-Day War affected the Middle East and an article on the aftermath of the aforementioned war.
+In April 2009, the Editorial Standards Committee of the BBC Trust published a report on three complaints, including one by the Committee for Accuracy in Middle East Reporting in America, brought against two news items involving Bowen.
+The complaints included 24 allegations of breaching BBC guidelines on accuracy and impartiality, of which three were fully or partially upheld.
+The BBC Trust's censure was based on articles about Har Homa in the 1960s, how the Six-Day War affected the Middle East and an article on the aftermath of that war.
 Although there was no finding of anti-Israel bias against Bowen, the BBC Trust said that he should have used clearer language and been more precise in some aspects of the piece.

-Also, on a claim that was found to be lacking in accuracy because it was not properly sourced, the committee accepted that Bowen had been provided with the information by an authoritative source.
+The BBC Trust accepted that for a claim that was found to be lacking in accuracy that Bowen had been provided with the information by an authoritative source.
 A website article was amended and Bowen did not face any disciplinary measures.
 Bowen voiced opposition to the censure, calling it a result of a "campaign group" whom he called "the enemies of impartiality".